Conchylicultor/DeepQA/README.md

 ### Web interface

 Once trained, it's possible to chat with it using a more user friendly interface.
-To launch the server locally, launch the `setup_web.sh` script.
+To launch the server locally, use the `setup_web.sh` script.

 ## Results